psu-arts-arch-3/art-203/unit-2/lesson-3/exercise-2-breakpoint-madness.md

 * Conduct research into styles and layouts of real-world design.
 * Synthesize varied elements into a new composition.
-* Compose a flexible color palette that contributes to a chosen mood or style.
+* Compose a flexible color palette that contributes to a specific mood or style.

 ## Color Palette